MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/install-sales-navigator.md

    > [!div class="mx-imgBorder"]
    > ![Visibility settings in tab properties](media/visibility-settings.jpg)

-- While using **Advanced Find**, users see the new entities introduced by these solutions (InMails, Messages, and PointDrive Presentation Viewed) even if the integration wasn't enabled.
+- While using **Advanced Find**, users see the new entities introduced by these solutions (InMails, Messages, and Smart Links) even if the integration wasn't enabled.
 This is the intended behavior; users can ignore these entities if they aren't actively using LinkedIn Sales Navigator.

 ### See also